So I got a teaching job – what now?

 1. Where to Start

 Most of us worry about planning, setting up our classroom and the first day of school.
 These are two big projects that take time.
-I suggest starting with smaller tasks and build up to tackling these larger issues.
+I suggest to start with smaller tasks and build up to tackling these larger issues.
 Some smaller and achievable places to start include:

 2. How to Prepare